Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 * chaining

 #### Definitions
-**Hashing:** to convert a key to a numeric value with the goal of saving or returning a specific record in an array, table, database, etc.
+**Hashing:** the conversion of a key to a numeric value with the goal of saving or returning a specific record in an array, table, database, etc.

 **Key:** any unique, immutable value (e.g. string, integer, tuple).